Top 10 Artist Portfolio Websites

 2: Squidbrains, Illustrations by Jillian Altmeyer

 With illustrations this cute, who needs any distractions?
-This super-simple portfolio features a grid like spread of art on the front page, as well as links to the artist bio, their larger portfolio, Etsy store and Patreon.
-A different designer might have tried spreading the content across a larger, more complex website, but that would have been a mistake in our opinion.
-If you’re not at the point where merch sales make up the bulk of your art sales, showing off your beautiful work first and foremost is never a bad way to go.
+This super-simple portfolio site features a grid like spread of art on the front page couched in plenty of white space, as well as links to the artist bio, their larger portfolio, Etsy store and Patreon.
+Just perfect for a freelance illustrator.
+A different graphic designer might have tried spreading the content across a larger, more complex website, but that would have been a mistake in our opinion.

 https://www.squidbrains.net/